ibm-cloud-docs/cis/dns.md

 ### SPF Type record
 {:#spf-type-record}

+Support for SPF records (deprecated in RFC 7208) is ending in February, 2022.
+After this date, you can no longer create SPF type records in {{site.data.keyword.cis_short_notm}}.
+Use TXT records instead.
+{: deprecated}

 To add this record type, valid values must exist in the **Name** and **Content** fields.
 A **TTL** also can be specified from the list menu, with the default value of `Automatic`.